-Pour this over the bean rice.
+Pour this over the beaten rice.

-Finally add the powdered sugar and the curry leaf powder over the beaten rice.
+Finally, add the powdered sugar and the curry leaf powder over the beaten rice.

 Now stir all the ingredients that you poured over the rice.
 The stirring has to be a folding action - gentle and more gentle.
 The nylon poha also known as the thin poha breaks apart very easily.
-Although in the process of mixing all the ingredient you will notice that some crumble, but thats ok.
+Although in the process of mixing all the ingredient you will notice that some crumble, but that's ok.

 Make sure you mix the and finally check for the salt levels, adjust the spices like salt, sugar, chilli and asafoetida according to your taste.

 The Baked Chevdo (Chivda Mixture)is now ready to be served along with tea time snack.